 How Equipment Leasing Companies Make Money

-Most equipment leasing companies do not make much on the spread between the lease rate and their cost of funds.
-Instead, they eliminate their residual exposure and earn profit through interim rent, retained deposits, fees, lease extensions, non-compliant return charges, fair market value definitions and end-of-lease buyouts for equipment that can’t be returned.
+Most lessors earn profit through significant charges outside of the regular term rent stream, including interim rent, retained deposits, fees, lease extensions, non-compliant return charges, fair market value definitions, and end-of-lease buyouts for equipment that cannot be returned.

-Leases often require deposits and other upfront fees (commitment fees or restocking fees) and lease agreements typically include language that makes these deposits nonrefundable under predictable circumstances.
-Lessee should attempt to guarantee reasonable deposit refunds, but if a lessee almost never get deposits back, this expense should be included in the all-in cost of leasing.
+Be mindful of retainable deposits due at lease signing.
+Equipment leases often require deposits (typically one month’s base rent) and other upfront fees (commitment fees or restocking fees), and lease agreements often include language that makes these deposits non-refundable under predictable circumstances.
+You should attempt to eliminate deposits from your contracts or guarantee reasonable deposit refunds, but if you rarely get deposits back, this expense should be included in the all-in cost of leasing.

 Non-Compliant Return Charges